-Economic environment in Iraq is largely informal; private sector comprises only

-- Refugees more likely to be employed in temporary work and have higher reliance on debt than host communities. - Over half of Syrian refugee households report barriers to access healthcare. - Enrolment of 75,000 school-aged refugee children remains a concern despite increased enrolment due to the Refugee Education Integration Policy.
+- Economic environment in Iraq is largely informal; private sector comprises only 40% of the economy. - Refugees more likely to be employed in temporary work and have higher reliance on debt than host communities. - Over half of Syrian refugee households report barriers to access healthcare. - Enrolment of 75,000 school-aged refugee children remains a concern despite increased enrolment due to the Refugee.
+Education Integration Policy.